The Case for Women case writing competition

-Yes absolutely.
-We just don't want the case to focus on a single woman surrounded by exclusively male characters.
-The author guidelines ask for a roughly even split between genders of named characters in the case, and that the female protagonist must speak to another woman in the case about the business.
+Yes, absolutely.
+We would not, however, want the case to focus on a single woman surrounded by exclusively male characters.
+The author guidelines ask for a roughly even split between the genders of named characters in the case, and that the female protagonist must speak to another woman in the case about the business in a substantive way.

 Who needs to complete the case study consent form?

 If primary research has been carried out, the consent form needs to be signed by a director or member of HR at the organisation where the research was undertaken.